Fascinating documentary feature film on the forgotten inventor of motion pictures and his mysterious disappearance. Read more

 4 backers Limited (96 left of 100)

 SCREEN ONE: A copy of MADE IN YORKSHIRE signed by David Nicholas Wilkinson and posted within the UK.
-You will also have a thank you credit on the DVD and website.Estimated delivery:Add £25 to ship outside the UK
+You will also have a thank you credit on the DVD and website.Estimated delivery:Ships anywhere in the world

 0 backers Limited (100 left of 100)

 PUTTING UP THE POSTERS: You will be invited to view the shortlisted posters and give feedback which could help us in the selection process.
-You will then be sent a copy of the final quad poster signed by David Nicholas Wilkinson and possibly others if practical.Estimated delivery:Add £25 to ship outside the UK
+You will then be sent a copy of the final quad poster signed by David Nicholas Wilkinson and possibly others if practical.Estimated delivery:Ships anywhere in the world

 2 backers Limited (498 left of 500)